MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

         - Multiple forests, multiple RMS clusters

-    Note: By default, multiple RMS clusters migrate to a single Azure RMS tenant.
-If you want separate Azure RMS tenants, you must treat them as different migrations.
-A key from one RMS cluster cannot be imported to more than one Azure RMS tenant.
+    Note: By default, multiple RMS clusters migrate to a single Azure Information Protection tenant.
+If you want separate Azure Information Protection tenants, you must treat them as different migrations.
+A key from one RMS cluster cannot be imported to more than one Azure Information Protection tenant.

-- **All requirements to run Azure RMS, including an Azure RMS tenant (not activated):**
+- **All requirements to run Azure Information Protection, including an Azure Information Protection tenant (not activated):**

 	See [Requirements for Azure Rights Management](../get-started/requirements-azure-rms.md).

-	Although you must have an Azure RMS tenant before you can migrate from AD RMS, we recommend that you do not activate the Rights Management service before the migration.
+	Although you must have an Azure Information Protection tenant before you can migrate from AD RMS, we recommend that the Rights Management service is not activated prior to the migration.
 The migration process includes this step after you have exported keys and templates from AD RMS and imported them to Azure RMS.
-However, if Azure RMS is already activated, you can still migrate from AD RMS.
+However, if the Rights Management service is already activated, you can still migrate from AD RMS.

-- **Preparation for Azure RMS:**
+- **Preparation for Azure Information Protection:**

 	- Directory synchronization between your on-premises directory and Azure Active Directory